avsuhas/Project-Leisure-pass/README.md

 ### Features
 - new customers can be added into the system
 - customers can cancel / renew their pass.
-- customers can view their information
+- customers can view their information.
-- vendors can validate the pass.
+- vendors can validate customer pass.

 ### Project technical details
-**asterisks and _underscores_**.
+- **Spring boot,Spring Data JPA  _H2 in-memory database_**.